fgarcialainez/HSDJava/README.md

-HSVJava
+HSPJava
 =======

-Simple Open Source library to get historical stock values from a given period or time
+Simple Open Source library to get historical stock prices from a given period of time